jamesemann/EventsDialog/readme.md

 You are now ready to test it!

-### Event discovery/registration using your own connectors
+### Option 2: Event discovery/registration using your own connectors

 If you want to connect to your own events system, then you can do this by creating your own connector providing event discovery and optionally event registration.